npjd/htn-backend-take-home/README.md

 npm test
 ```

-These are also integrated into Github Workflows
+These are also integrated into Github Actions

 ## Features